If you are starting college or university in the coming year, you may well be thinking about buying a Mac to help with your studies.

 Now, for only seventy pounds more you can buy the 13-inch Retina MacBook Pro, with the gorgeous screen that is well worth the extra spend.
 So, as is so often the case when buying tech, it really boils down to what you regard as the most important factors.

-If you want a machine that you can throw in your backpack and carry all day, then the 11-inch MacBook Air is the easy option.
+If you want a machine that you can throw in your backpack and carry all day, and you're focused on design over power, then the 12-inch MacBook is the easy option.
 If that screen is too small, well, then it's a hard choice.
 You could always plug it into a separate display to use when you are at your desk.

-The 13-inch MacBook Air is a brilliant blend of power and portability, but we can't help thinking that two years from now, when Apple has presumably released a Retina MacBook Air, the 13-inch MacBook Air will be solid and reliable, but your mind will drift back to the moment when you could have bought the 13-inch MacBook Pro with Retina display, and regret that you didn't.
+The 13-inch MacBook Air is a brilliant blend of power and portability, but we can't help thinking that if Apple ever releases a Retina MacBook Air, the 13-inch MacBook Air would still be solid and reliable, but your mind would drift back to the moment when you could have bought the 13-inch MacBook Pro with Retina display, and regret that you didn't.

 Sound good?
-Take a closer look in our MacBook Air reviews:
+Take a closer look in our MacBook reviews:

 Read our MacBook Pro reviews: